About The Duchess of Gloucester

 Royal New Zealand Army Education CorpsWebsite: www.army.govt.nz

 Body which provides training and learning for soldiers in the New Zealand Army.Region: New ZealandMembers of the Royal Family:The Duchess of Gloucester, Colonel In Chief

-Professional opera company based in Glasgow.Region: UK (Scotland)Members of the Royal Family:The Duchess of Gloucester, Patron
+Provides specialised heart and lung services in the Anglian region.Region: UK (England)Members of the Royal Family:The Duchess of Gloucester, Patron